mamun1188/B7A1/blog-2.md

 ## Conclusion

-Generics in TypeScript allow you to build reusable and flexible code without losing type safety.
+Generics in TypeScript allow us to build reusable and flexible code without losing type safety.
 They help functions, classes, and interfaces work with different data types while still preserving strict typing.

 Instead of writing multiple versions of the same logic or using unsafe any, generics give you a clean and scalable solution for modern TypeScript development.